Broadcasts are not real-time, nor are they meant to be. There’s a delay between data changing in Ardoq and the Broadcast message being sent.

 🐌 It helps to think of it like traditional (snail) mail:

-1. The filter rules determine what goes in the outbox to be sent.
+The filter rules determine what qualifies to go into the outbox to be sent.

-2. The schedule determines how often the post guy checks the outbox for messages and takes them away to be distributed.
+The schedule determines how often the 'post office' checks for new outgoing posts and takes them away to be distributed.

 If the scheduler runs every two days, then messages that meet the filter rules will accumulate for two days before being sent out.
 Only components that meet the filter rules at the time the scheduler runs will be included.